nimeshnayaju/mtafitnessbot/README.md

 ### About
-I made this simple python script because I didn't want to manually send an email to Mount A Fitness Center everyday to book a gym slot.
-I use this script with `hickory` to automatically send an email to Fitness Center everyday to book a slot for the following day.
+I use this script with `hickory` to automatically send an email to Mount A Fitness Center everyday to book a slot for the following day.

 ### How to run